MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/work-with-autoscaler-profiles.md

 ---
-title: Use the autoscaler profile to configure Horizontal node autoscaling in AKS on Azure Stack Hub
+title: Use the autoscaler profile to configure horizontal node autoscaling in AKS on Azure Stack Hub
 description: Learn how to use the autoscaler profile to configure Horizontal node autoscaling in AKS on Azure Stack Hub ms.topic: how-to
 author: mattbriggs